kahodesu/auto_twitterer/README.md

 2. text file with secret OAuth keys

-This app will look for the oldest image in a directory and tweet it, with the title as its text.
+This sketch will look for the oldest image in a directory and tweet it, with the title as its text.

 Then will wait for 2 minutes to tweet the next one.